ajpinedam/maui-wiki/Migrating-from-Xamarin.Forms-(Preview).md

     <TargetFrameworks>net6.0-android</TargetFrameworks>
     <OutputType>Exe</OutputType>
     ```
   - Copy over the project reference to the .NET MAUI Project using the old csproj file `ProjectReference` which remains the same.
-For example see Line 28 [here](https://github.com/Sweekriti91/ArtAuction/blob/maui-projecthead/ArtAuction.Android/ArtAuction.Android.csproj#L28) which was copied over exactly from the old csproj.
+For example see Line 28 [here](https://github.com/Sweekriti91/ArtAuction/blob/maui-projecthead/ArtAuction.Android/ArtAuction.Android.csproj#L28) which was copied over exactly from the old `csproj`.

 ### Step 2: source code updates

-- In the .NET MAUI project, add a new file called `MauiProgram.cs` and add the code for the appbuilder by referencing [this file](https://github.com/Sweekriti91/ArtAuction/blob/maui-projecthead/ArtAuction/MauiProgram.cs).
-More information in the official [documentation](https://docs.microsoft.com/en-us/dotnet/maui/fundamentals/app-startup).
+- In the .NET MAUI project, add a new file called `MauiProgram.cs` and add the code for the `MauiAppBuilder` by referencing [this file](https://github.com/Sweekriti91/ArtAuction/blob/maui-projecthead/ArtAuction/MauiProgram.cs).
+More information on App Startup in the official [documentation](https://docs.microsoft.com/en-us/dotnet/maui/fundamentals/app-startup).
 - In the .NET MAUI Android project, add `MainApplication.cs` if you didn't have one or edit your preexisting file to match [this file](https://github.com/Sweekriti91/ArtAuction/blob/maui-projecthead/ArtAuction.Android/MainApplication.cs) and edit `MainActivity.cs` to inherit from `MauiAppCompatActivity` to match [this file](https://github.com/Sweekriti91/ArtAuction/blob/maui-projecthead/ArtAuction.Android/MainActivity.cs).
 - In the .NET MAUI iOS project, update `AppDelegate.cs` to inherit from `MauiUIApplicationDelegate` and match [this file](https://github.com/Sweekriti91/ArtAuction/blob/maui-projecthead/ArtAuction.iOS/AppDelegate.cs).
-- In all 3 project heads, delete or comment out contents of the AssemblyInfo.cs files, you can reenable them once you have a version of the full app building and running without errors.
+- In all 3 project heads, delete or comment out contents of the `AssemblyInfo.cs` files, you can reenable properties them once you have a version of the full app building and running without errors.
+Most of these properties are now `csproj` properties as part of the new .NET MAUI `csproj` so be sure to check which ones you still need.

 - Global namespace updates, do a find and replace (best done in VSCode) for the following namespace changes:

     | Old namespace | New namespace |